KazutoKiritoKirigaya/chess-ai/README.md

 -   Graphical chessboard with intuitive controls
 -   Two-player mode
 -   Easy-to-use interface and gameplay
--   AI player for single-player mode, which utilises simple chess logic
 -   A plethora of themes [green, brown, blue, grey, pink]
 -   Recognises castling moves as valid